MPN

 The backlash showed how little things have rarely changed in Burma.
 The generals reverted to their usual tactics: ban the magazine and shoot the messenger, writes Francis Wade, who has also interviewed Wirathu, in a posting on the website Asian Correspondent.

 President Thein Sein and his spokesperson Ye Htut have personally weighed in on the furor surrounding the interview.
 Their concern is that it could affect government efforts to rebuild harmony between Buddhists and Muslims (quite where these are I’m not sure), or sully the reputation of Buddhism.
 Nowhere do they address the actual parts of the interview that are cause for alarm, such as Wirathu’s dictate to followers that, “Now is not the time for calm.
-Now is the time to rise up, to make your blood boil.”
+Now is the time to rise up, to make your blood boil.”compiled by Araminta Wordsworth

 It seems the journalist who wrote the piece is the greater of two evils.
 It reminds me of an article that appeared in the state-run New Light of Myanmar newspaper several weeks after Cyclone Nargis in 2008, which killed close to 140,000 people.
 ‘The enemy that is worse than the cyclone’ was the headline, and the article an indictment of the work of journalists who had circumvented government restrictions to report on the true extent of the disaster, which the junta had tried to hide.
 They were deemed worse than the death toll of the cyclone.